viniavila/KMM/README.md

 The current version is named 0.1.
 It's a development version and can get new modifications without number change release.
 When all main function are implemented, I will lock these release numbers using the tag system from git.

+This version compiles smoothly from a Linux or MacOS machine (requires libzip-dev on both).
+To compile for Windows, there needs to have some tweaks but I could compile to MSVC2017 on a Windows 10 notebook.
+I will try to create a procedure to compile it using Visual Studio or CMake.

 ## Install ##

 The installation is pretty straight if you have already the right packages.
 Basically you have to install these programs from your distribution: